fancidev/qtinter/docs/reference.rst

    `PyQt5.QtCore.pyqtSignal`_, `PyQt6.QtCore.pyqtSignal`_,
    `PySide2.QtCore.Signal`_ or `PySide6.QtCore.Signal`_, or
-   an object with a ``connect`` method that provides equivalent semantics.  *signal* is connected to using an `AutoConnection`_.
+   an object with a ``connect`` method that provides equivalent semantics.

-   If the signal has no arguments, return ``None``.
-If the signal has just one argument, return that argument.
-If the signal has two or more arguments, return those arguments in a :class:`tuple`.
+   *signal* is connected to using an `AutoConnection`_ when the returned coroutine object is awaited.
+It is disconnected after the signal is emitted once.

    .. _proxyAuthenticationRequired: https://doc.qt.io/qt-6/qwebsocket.html#proxyAuthenticationRequired